Mursaleen7/Splunk-Multi-Cloud-Threat-Analysis/README.md

 ---

-*This project is designed for security education and authorized testing environments only.
-All attack simulations should be performed only in controlled environments.*
+*This project is only made for security education and authorized testing environments only.
+Ensure that all attack simulations should be performed only in controlled environments.*